edmonl/opqu-sandbox/doc/configuration.md

     └── {name}.mounts                            # per-sandbox bind mounts
 ```

-The `conf/` directory is created and managed by the user when custom settings are needed to override the defaults.
+The `conf/` directory is created and managed by the user when custom settings are needed to override defaults.
-Other files and directories are managed by `sbx`, though they may be manually managed or pruned (e.g., `rm pkg-cache/*.deb`) without breaking `sbx`.
+Other files and directories are managed by `sbx`, but can be manually modified or pruned (e.g., `rm pkg-cache/*.deb`) without breaking `sbx`.

 ### Constraints

 - **Package Cache**: `sbx` prefers `mmdebstrap`.
-If `mmdebstrap` is not available, it falls back to `debootstrap`.
+If `mmdebstrap` is unavailable, it falls back to `debootstrap`.
 The shared `pkg-cache/` is only supported when using `mmdebstrap`.
-When falling back to `debootstrap`, the cache is ignored and packages are downloaded directly into the sandbox.
+During fallback to `debootstrap`, the cache is ignored, and packages are downloaded directly into the sandbox.
 - **Whitespace Constraint**: Because `sbx create` uses `mmdebstrap` `sync-in`/`sync-out` special hooks for `pkg-cache/`, the directory path *must not contain whitespace*.
-This constraint is enforced even if `debootstrap` is available, to ensure portability and consistent behavior.
+This constraint is enforced even if `debootstrap` is available to ensure portability and consistent behavior.

 ## Configuration Files